berndkuennen/lint_trilogy/Readme.md

 This page offers a comfortable HTML form to enter a JSON and lint it.
 On clicking the button, the app checks the JSON and gives feedback as an unordered list, or, in best case, tells you that the JSON ist valid.

 ### /lint/json/csv
-This interface accepts POST requests and awaits the JSON in the field _json_.
+This interface accepts POST requests and awaits the JSON in the field _data2lint_.
 Response is given as CSV list (content type text/csv), which remains empty (zero lines) if the JSON is valid.

 Example:
 ```
-$ curl -X POST -d 'json={ "this": is no json }'  http://192.168.99.101/lint/json/csv
+$ curl -X POST -d 'data2lint={ "this": is no json }'  http://192.168.99.101/lint/json/csv
 1,11,Expecting value
 ```

 ### /lint/json/json
-This interface accepts POST requests and awaits the JSON in the field _json_.
+This interface accepts POST requests and awaits the JSON in the field _data2lint_.
 Response is given as JSON structure (content type application/json) with the man key "value" as response which is telling with a _true_ or _false_ if the YAMl is valid.
 If there's errors, you'll find an array with line number, column and description.

 Examples:
 ```
-$ curl -X POST -d 'json={}'  http://192.168.99.101/lint/json/json
+$ curl -X POST -d 'data2lint={}'  http://192.168.99.101/lint/json/json
 {"valid": true}

-$ curl -X POST -d 'json={ "this": is no json }'  http://192.168.99.101/lint/json/json
+$ curl -X POST -d 'data2lint={ "this": is no json }'  http://192.168.99.101/lint/json/json
 {
     "errors": [
         {